 The finish is original throughout with no touchups, and the decal is the original spaghetti logo version with no patent numbers.
 The tuners are original Nickel Kluson 'no-line' (PAT APPLD 2356766 stamped) and it features the earlier Nickel round string retainer (before Fender switched to the "butterfly" version in mid-'56.)

-It has it's original single-ply matt-underside pickguard with small shielding plate, and the pickup covers, 'football' switch tip and both 'short skirt' tone knobs are first generation "bakelite" that have stood the test of time remarkably well.
+It has it's original single-ply matt-underside pickguard with small shielding plate, and the pickup covers, 'football' switch tip and both 'short skirt' tone knobs are 2nd generation "bakelite" that have stood the test of time remarkably well.
 The volume knob is a later replacement as is common due to the fragility of the material and greater general use.

 All electronics are original.
 It has its original black bottom pickups with original black tubing "springs" as is seen on early models.
 The pots are manufactured by Stackpole with only the 100k tone pot code legible (dating to the 41st week of '53.)
-100k pots were generally seen on pre-production models before they changed to 250k from around October.

 The body routs all conform to pre-production spec with no 'worm rout' or chiselling to the bridge pickup cavity (a feature seen on later models to easier accommodate wiring.)
 The 3 nail holes used when finishing are all present and correct as is the tooling hole to the underside of the neck.

 All in all this is a stunning, rare piece of Fender history and a fine opportunity to own a documented, pre-production Stratocaster in excellent overall condition.
 The guitar comes with its original 'poodle' case (and key) and ash tray.